 By M. Elizabeth Ticknor

-This is the first story I penned when I got back into writing fiction five years ago, although it’s changed so much since its initial incarnation that it might as well be a completely different story at this point.
-I’m glad I had something to focus on when I was getting back into the game, and I would have loved to sell it, but at this point I’m ready to let it go.
+This is the first story I penned when I started writing with an eye toward professional publication.
+The story has changed so much from its initial incarnation that it might as well be a completely different tale at this point.
+It gave me something to focus on when I was first trying to get into the game, and I would have loved to sell it, but at this point I’m ready to let it go.

 ♦ ♦ ♦